 In accordance with London Plan Policy SD6, SD7 and Local Plan Policy 18, the Order Scheme would deliver a mix of commercial and community uses, with a total of 581 sqm.
 This will include retention and refurbishment of the existing Music Venue (Sui Generis) at 216-220 High Street to continue to serve the local community and provide enhanced provision for the space currently located at the Ground Floor.
 In addition, the Planning Permission retains and refurbishes the existing floorspace located across First and Second Floors of 216-220 High Street to provide for Commercial (Flexible Class E) / Community (Class F2) uses.
 It will also introduce a new non-residential unit at Ground Floor, through a rear extension to the existing building and to provide additional space for Commercial (Flexible Class E) and Community (Class F2) uses and/or Sui Generis.

-LPA Planning Officers concluded at paragraphs 7.21 and 7.22 the acceptance of the location, extent and role of these non-residential uses.
-Condition 7 has been implemented to control the uses within Class E.
+LPA Planning Officers concluded at paragraphs 7.21 and 7.22 (CDB.13) the acceptance of the location, extent and role of these non-residential uses.
+Condition 9 has been implemented to control the uses within Class E.

 The GLA at the Stage 1 Report at paragraph 41 also stated that “the provision of 580 sq.m. of flexible Sui Generis/Class E/Class F2 uses is supported in line with the London Plan Policies E9, SD6, and SD7 relating to town centres…”